GeorgeLinut/CodingInterviewTipsAndTricks/README.md

 so the first time you have both pointers at the same node you detected the cycle.(detect_list_cycle).py)

 The complexity for both solutions is O(N) time and O(1) memory.(we can detect a cycle with only one pointer but it will require O(N) memory).

+To be continued...

+# Part 2: Classic solutions

+    Classic Solution no. 1: Use a HashMap
+To quote Gayle Laakmann(the author of Cracking the Coding Interview) the Hashmap should be on top of your mind whenever you are solving an interview question.
+It's the magic weapon with "almost" O(1) get and O(1) update operations.

+    Classic Solution no. 2: Binary search or smth like it

+Problems that demand a certain numeric value with rounding error are usually a hint that binary search is involved.
+For example find the K order root of a number N can be solved by starting with 0 and the number (or 1 if the number is less than 1).
+You just have to compare middle^K with N to see i which way you have to shift the interval and the problem is over.
+Another exit condition can be that your interval is less than the maximum error defined in the problem.
+Python implmentation can be find in MathRelatedProblems/KRootAprroximation.py.